drdrej-glitch/Digital-ad-spend-revenue---regression-analysis/references/experiment_log.md

   other types.
 Australia leads by country unexpectedly.
 SaaS is top industry.
 All findings to be confirmed by OLS regression.

   Train/test split complete.
 Strategy: random split with stratification on 5 revenue quantile bins.
 1,440 training rows / 360 test rows (80/20).
   ROAS, CPA, and date dropped to prevent leakage.
 Categorical columns dummy encoded — shape expanded from 13 to 24 columns.
 Perfect stratification confirmed — all 5 bins equally represented (288 train / 72 test per bin).
-  Train/test CSV files saved to Kaggle output.
+Train/test CSV files and metadata JSON saved to Kaggle output.

 ---